DavinTjia/davinsblog/content/post/deep robotics learning/index.md

 &=0 \quad \text{derivative w.r.t any number is 0}
 \end{aligned}
 $$
 Indeed, this is a rare day in machine learning where adding the baseline term reduces the variance without trading off more bias.
 But how do we find this function $b$?
-Well, remember we spend quite sometime on convince you that we should be using deep learning in RL?
+Well, remember we spend quite sometime on convincing you that we should be using deep learning in RL?
 DL provides an intuitive solution: we *learn* it with deep neural net!
 (However, you can still learn baseline with sampling) On the side note, for those who knows Advantage function in Q-learning,
 $$
 A(s, a) = Q(s, a) - V(s)
 $$